persa188/url-shortener-frontend/README.md

 ## Front End (this)

-this repo acts as the git-pages site that hosts the web interface for the url-shortener project, accessable [here](https://url.sanic.ca)
+this repo acts as the git-pages site that hosts the web interface for the url-shortener project, accessible [here](https://url.sanic.ca)

 ### TODO
 - [ ] style & prettify (ongoing)